Skip to content

 Unused dependencies

-First off: dependencies imported in unused files are reported as unused dependencies.
+Dependencies imported in unused files are reported as unused dependencies.
 That’s why it’s strongly recommended to try and remedy unused files first.
 Better entry and project file coverage will solve many cases of reported unused dependencies.

 Terminal window